abloper24/project-pacer/README.md

 ### Auth

-ProjectPacer will initially support a single user without authentication, with plans to introduce authentication mechanisms in future versions for expanded user functionalities.
+ProjectPacer only supports a single user without authentication.

 ## Roadmap